marzeelabs/generator-mzharp/generators/app/templates/README.md

 1. Install the Travis CLI tool with `gem install travis`.
 2. Log in to Travis with `travis login`.
-3. Create a new RSA key with `ssh-keygen -t rsa -C "Deploy key for <repo>" -f deploy_key` (don't use a passphrase!).
+3. Create a new RSA key with `ssh-keygen -t rsa -C "Deploy key for <%= project %>" -f deploy_key` (don't use a passphrase!).
 4. Put the contents of the generated file **deploy_key.pub** into https://github.com/<username>/<repository>/settings/keys as new deploy key with write access.
 You can delete this file, you won't need it anymore.
 5. Use the Travis CLI to encrypt your file with `travis encrypt-file deploy_key --add`.
 The *add* option should automatically update your .travis.yml file with a line starting with "openssl aes-256" in the "before_install" section.
 6. Delete the previously generated **deploy_key** file - do not commit it to the repository!
 The only file you must commit is the encrypted file **deploy_key.enc**.
-7. Configure the *DEPLOY_FROM* and *DEPLOY_TO* branches in **scripts/deploy.sh** and the git username and email you want to show up in the deploy commits.
+7. Configure the *DEPLOY_FROM* and *DEPLOY_TO* branches in **scripts/deploy.sh** and the git username and email you want to show up in the deploy commits (this is handled automatically when you use the Yeoman generator).
 8. When a PR is successfully merged to the **DEPLOY_FROM** branch you chose, Travis will build the website and commit the result to your chosen **DEPLOY_TO** branch.
-Don't forget that Travis must be set up to build PRs AND pushes.
+Don't forget that Travis must be set up to build PRs AND pushes (this is handled automatically when you use the Yeoman generator).

 ## Credits